nut1414/cloudboi/README.md

 - then run `make dev` to start the project

+# Architecture

+## Service Structure

+CloudBoi uses a multi-service architecture:

+- **Frontend**: React application for user interface
+- **Backend**: FastAPI server providing the API
+- **Proxy**: Nginx proxy that unifies frontend and backend under a single domain
+- **Database**: PostgreSQL database for data storage

+The Nginx proxy serves as a unified entry point for both frontend and backend services, solving cross-domain cookie issues by making them appear as a single origin to browsers.

 # Infrastructure Management

 CloudBoi provides a CLI tool for managing MAAS and LXD infrastructure.
 The tool allows you to: